|

 will make planting P. strobus in Minnesota (and other areas

-of the Lake States, Northeast and Canada) more successful and will
+of the Lake States, Northeastern US and Canada) more successful and will

 significantly improve current efforts to re-establish white pine